-Document Revision Changes Date - MPEG DASH specified for Adaptive Streaming - Added ADTS support when "self-contained" (raw) audio files are introduced and audio/aac MIME Type to last row in Table 6 Historical requirement on APP key added to §6.4 - Requirement in §7.5.2 modified to cater for MHP-only services - Parental Control requirements aligned to new AGCOM 220/11/CSP - BAS replaces MHP Security HD-Book SAT 2.0 0 Alignment with HD-Book DTT 2.1.1 plus SAT specific changes: - Clarified that LastLocator must refer only to conventional DVB services (no HTTPLocator or AIT file) - Clarified that HTTPLocator doesn't apply to AIT file - Removed requirement on CI Plus Browser contrasting with Clplus C&RR - Optical connector made mandatory for SPDIF - Introduced optional HDMI ARC support - CI Plus reference updated to 1.3 - OTA section in A6 aligned with Tivùsat current practice while maintaining flexibility for using other transponders. - Symbol rate values for DVB-S and DVB-S2 aligned to Nordig (reference updated to v2.2.1) - DiseqC requirements reviewed (1.2 mandatory) - SCR mandatory requirement added - RF Performance from Nordig added - Clarifications and constraints on BAS certificate store added in §9.3.4.2 and §9.4.2 - Behavior in case of multiple <adaptationset> elements better specified - Reference to OIPF/DTG list of root certificates added in Table 3 - Annexes K and L now only reference GEM 1.3 (with clarification on MPEG-7 classification schemes) - Enforcement for supporting at least 2 service contexts simultaneously active - Exposure of BAS white list requested (§9.4.4 and Annex P) - Linkage between RCMM and BAS white list made explicit - Clarifications on DASH live scenario (Dynamic MPD) added in Annex Q - Decoded PCM multichannel audio added to HDMI audio outputs with related system menu</adaptationset> 8/10/2012
+Document Revision Changes Date Added ADTS support when "self-contained" (raw) audio files are introduced and audio/aac MIME Type to last row in Table 6.
+Historical requirement on APP key added to §6.4 Requirement in §7.5.2 modified to cater for MHP-only services Parental Control requirements aligned to new AGCOM 220/11/CSP BAS replaces MHP Security HD-Book SAT 2.0 0 Alignment with HD-Book DTT 2.1.1 plus SAT specific changes: Clarified that LastLocator must refer only to conventional DVB services (no HTTPLocator or AIT file) Clarified that HTTPLocator doesn't apply to AIT file Removed requirement on CI Plus Browser contrasting with Clplus C&amp;RR Optical connector made mandatory for SPDIF Introduced optional HDMI ARC support CI Plus reference updated to 1.3 OTA section in A6 aligned with tivusat current practice while maintaining flexibility for using other transponders.
+Symbol rate values for DVB-S and DVB-S2 aligned to Nordig (reference updated to v2.2.1) DiseqC requirements reviewed (1.2 mandatory) SCR mandatory requirement added RF Performance from Nordig added Clarifications and constraints on BAS certificate store added in §9.3.4.2 and §9.4.2 Behavior in case of multiple <adaptationset> elements better specified</adaptationset> Reference to OIPF/DTG list of root certificates added in Table 3 Annexes K and L now only reference GEM 1.3 (with clarification on MPEG-7 classification schemes) Enforcement for supporting at least 2 service contexts simultaneously active Exposure of BAS white list requested (§9.4.4 and Annex P) Linkage between RCMM and BAS white list made explicit Clarifications on DASH live scenario (Dynamic MPD) added in Annex Q Decoded PCM multichannel audio added to HDMI audio outputs with related system menu 8/10/2012 HD-Book SAT 2.1 0 Alignment with HD-Book DTT 3.0 plus SAT specific changes: Optional loop-through connector made applicable also to iDTVs Table 36 added to clarify Application manager expected behavior In case of multiple network interfaces (e.g. Ethernet and WiFi), system.hw.macaddress property shall expose the currently active one.
+Clarified that In case of DASH contents, languages defined at MPD level must be taken into account for controls provided by org.davic.media.LanguageControl only if language information is missing at container level.
+New section 9.3.5 dealing with impact of BAS on broadcast applications Clarified in §9.3.4 that any GEM resource which is neither basic, nor system, nor private, shall be accessible by any BAS-compliant or non BAS-compliant application without the need of any PRF or certificate.
+Option of certificates bound to one or more particular application introduced in §9.3.4 but left platform-dependent.
+Ordering of representations returned by VideoStreamQualityInfo specified in Annex K New sections 6.2.9 and 6.3.5, dealing with Player Pad added Table 13 revised to include clarifications/requirements on certain keys' behaviour during playback of broadband contents